SomaanBhatti/PersonalEnergyandProductivityAnalysis/README.md

 ## Project Plan

 ### 🎯 Project Overview
-**Goal**: Create a web-based data science application that tracks and analyzes personal energy, mood, and productivity patterns to test hypotheses about procrastination and optimize daily performance.
+**Goal**: My goal for this project is to create a web-based data science application that tracks and analyses my personal energy, mood, and productivity patterns to test hypotheses about procrastination.
+Everybody knows that procrastination is bad, but to understand personally why it's bad for myself has required me to develop this project to convince myself and my brain, that maybe playing games all day isn't a great thing to do.
+In order for this project to be completed, I've created the following plan.
+Data collection begins at 9am on 06 August 2025.
+I'll be completely honest here, most of the plan was created using Claude AI, but it's not perfect so I've made a few ✨Personal✨ touches.

 **Time Commitment**: 2 hours/day
 **Timeline**: 6-8 weeks